Rockville Centre train crash

 On February 17, 1950, two Long Island Rail Road trains collided on the Montauk Branch just west of Rockville Centre station in Rockville Centre, New York, killing 32 and injuring several dozen more.
 At the time, it was the deadliest collision in the railroad's history until the Kew Gardens train crash later that year.
-The crash was a head-on collision caused by two trains running along the same gauntlet track due to construction.
+The crash was a head-on collision involving two trains, which were running along the same gauntlet track due to construction.

 Background

 At the time of the crash, the Montauk Branch was undergoing a program to eliminate grade crossings, where the roadway and track intersected at the same elevation.
 A new elevated viaduct was being constructed just north of the original at-grade railroad line's right-of-way.
 As a result, the original line's right-of-way narrowed to one gauntlet track shared by both westbound and eastbound trains for about 2 mi, located partly on a curve.
 At the gauntlet track, the two tracks ran parallel on a single track bed; the pairs of tracks overlapped, so only one pair of rails were able to be used at a time.
 There was a signal west of Banks Avenue for eastbound trains, and train traffic movements into the gauntlet track were controlled by a dispatcher at Rockville Centre station.
 In addition, at the time the Rockville Centre station was undergoing reconstruction, and a temporary platform had been set up for trains in both directions east of the old station, at North Park Avenue.

 Eastbound Babylon-bound train #78, driven by Jacob Kiefer, consisted of 12 cars carrying about 800 passengers.
 It left Pennsylvania Station at 10:03 p.m.
 EST and was due to arrive at Rockville Centre at 10:36.
 It passed through the red signal at Banks Avenue at 10:35 and began to slow down.

 Westbound Penn Station-bound train #175, driven by J.W.
 Markin, left Babylon at 9:58 p.m.
 By the time it approached Rockville Centre it was traveling at 30 mph.
 Both trains were traveling along the gauntlet track.
 Had train #175 been traveling faster, it could have passed through the gauntlet track before train #78 entered the gauntlet track, thus avoiding the collision.